Enduring Powers of Attorney

 These documents can be organised through your lawyer and are governed by the Protection of Personal and Property Rights Act 1988.

-What is a Power of Attorney
+What is a Power of Attorney?

-• A standard POA;
+• A standard PA;

-• An EPOA for property matters; and
+• An EPA for property matters; and

-An EPOA takes effect when you lose capacity and are unable to make your own decisions, and continues despite your loss of mental capacity.
-However, you may elect for an EPOA for property matters to come into effect before you lose mental capacity.
+An EPA takes effect when you lose capacity and are unable to make your own decisions, and continues despite your loss of mental capacity.
+However, you may elect for an EPA for property matters to come into effect before you lose mental capacity.
 A person is presumed to be mentally capable unless it is proved otherwise.
 A Court or qualified health provider makes a decision about whether someone is mentally incapable.

-Standard POA
+Standard PA

-EPOA property matters
+EPA for property matters

-Personal care and welfare matters
+EPA for personal care and welfare matters

-EPOA and Trusts
+EPA and Trusts

 None of these legal documents are particularly useful when it comes to Trusts.
-An EPOA for property cannot be used to make trustee decisions or deal with Trust property.
+An EPA for property cannot be used to make trustee decisions or deal with Trust property.
 This is because the trustee is not making decisions in their personal capacity and the Trust property is not the personal property of the trustee.

 The Trusts Act 2019, which came into force on 30 January 2021, makes the process of removing an incapacitated trustee easier.
 Rather than going to Court, the following people can remove a trustee: